Skip to main content

 • Pesticides use and regulations

 Regulation (EU) 2023/564 introduces more detailed requirements on how professional users must record the use of plant protection products (PPPs) under Regulation (EC) No 1107/2009.
-This applies to anyone using PPPs such as herbicides, fungicides, and insecticides, in agriculture, horticulture, forestry, or amenity setting.
+This applies to anyone using PPPs such as herbicides, fungicides, and insecticides, in agriculture, horticulture, forestry, or amenity settings.

 Update: Delayed Start for Mandatory E-Transfer